Support

 The plugins don’t work

-If one or more plugin doesn’t work on your Mac OSX, it’s possible that the MAC Digital Signage app on your player device is out of date.
+If one or more plugins don’t work on your Mac OS, it’s possible that the MAC Digital Signage app on your player device is out of date.
 Click here to learn more.

 How do I access OPTIONS if I disabled the top menu bar?